 What we are doing in GeneXus is defining a common API that can be used to develop applications, no matter which provider is eventually used.
 This philosophy is part of GeneXus’ philosophy in all its aspects, where the developer can work in the same way regardless of the programming language that is used (C#, Java or .Net Core), which database is used (SQL Server, Oracle, MySQL, PostgreSQL, etc.), or which smart device platform the application will be used on (Android or iOS).

-The API provided by GeneXus will have several services, to which functionalities will continue to be added as it becomes available.
+The GeneXus API provides several services, to which functionality will continue to be added as it becomes available.

-Its functionalities can be grouped into three categories: text, image and audio.
+Functions can be grouped into four categories: text, image, audio, and video.